 - Divide the dough into 2 equal portions and roll each piece out into a 10" by 11-inch square.

-- Heat oven to 350°F. Brush rolls with egg wash and bake for 22-25 minutes.
+- Heat oven to 350°F. Brush rolls with egg wash and then bake for 22-25 minutes.
 Brush tops with the sugar glaze.
 Slice before serving.